changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 *(since C++11)*

-In traditional C++, constructors need to pass arguments one by one if they need inheritance, which leads to inefficiency.
-C++11 introduces the concept of inheritance constructors using the keyword using:
+In traditional C++, if a derived class wants to reuse its base class's constructors, it must redeclare each of them and forward the arguments one by one to the base, which is tedious and error-prone.
+C++11 introduces inheriting constructors via the `using` keyword, letting a derived class inherit all of the base class's constructors at once:

 ```cpp
 #include <iostream>